spiral/docs/database/migrations.md

 To run, rollback or replace migrations check commands 'migrate', 'migrate:rollback' and 'migrate:replay' accordingly.

 ## Registering Migrations
 In some cases (usually for modules) you might pre-create migration classes.
-To add such migration into queue we might use migrator method `registerMigration`, component will copy class source into migrations directory and execute it when appropriate console command will be runned.
+To add such migration into queue we can use migrator method `registerMigration`, component will copy class source into migrations directory and execute it when appropriate console command will be runned.
 Migration component can be retrieved using dependency `MigratorInterface` in your code.

 ```php
 public function index(MigratorInterface $migrator)